-Any repeat suitable for a 2 color 24 stitch DBJ separation published or self drawn for a 4.5mm machine is suitable for DBJ on the bulky.
+Any repeat suitable for a 2 color 24 stitch DBJ separation published or self-drawn for a 4.5mm machine is suitable for DBJ on the bulky.
 At times yarns ie 2/8 to 3/8 wools that knit stocking stitch at tension 8-10 on the main bed and are too thick for every needle rib on the standard may produce a fabric that is not too dense, and still has some drape at lower settings for tension on both beds on the bulky.
-Electronic standard knitters can double the size of the repeat prior to separating the 2 colors, and then work on every other needle both beds, proceeding as usual for DBJ.
+Electronic standard knitters can double the size of the repeat prior to separating the 2 colors and then work on every other needle both beds, proceeding as usual for DBJ.
 Thicker yarns begin to make too thick a fabric for wearables, may work well for other uses.
 If some drape is required, the ladder back method becomes the preferred one in bulky KM DBJ.
-I no longer have available the bulky dbj samples from my teaching days, my 260 KM is not set up, so for now this post will not include swatch photos.
+I no longer have available the bulky dbj samples from my teaching days, my 260 KM is not set up, so, for now, this post will not include swatch photos.
 As always swatching is a necessity to determine whether the resulting knit is one that meets our expectation, preferences, and often, patience.

-To review: the 260 KH carriage will be familiar to Brother punchcard 4.5 mm machine users, and has the option for creating thread lace (“split” cam button in center position), which is not commonly available in Brother models.
+To review: the 260 KH carriage will be familiar to Brother punchcard 4.5 mm machine users and has the option for creating thread lace (“split” cam button in center position), which is not commonly available in Brother models.

-There is no automatic method for eliminating end needle selection ie KCII, rather, adjustments for it are made on the underside of the carriage, as in other punchcard machinesIn terms of DBJ, the electronics allow for the familiar KRC 2 color separationKR 260 parts as described in the ribber manual, followed by possible settings for cam levers are illustrated below.
+There is no automatic method for eliminating end needle selection ie KCII, rather, adjustments for it are made on the underside of the carriage, as in other punchcard machines terms of DBJ, the electronics allow for the familiar KRC 2 color separationKR 260 parts as described in the ribber manual, followed by possible settings for cam levers are illustrated below.
 The absence of lili buttons is immediately noticeable.
 There is no automatic every other needle selection on the bulky ribber carriage shown, as opposed to that choice being available on the standard KM.

-hand selection tools for either bed, 4.5mm on top, sometimes interchangeableevery needle selector for standard, operates similar to Jac 40, EON here for use bulky, adjustablea 17.5 inch workshop cut model in a plastic for 2X2 selection on bulky nowadays 3D printed custom options are also beginning to be available
+hand selection tools for either bed, 4.5mm on top, sometimes interchangeableevery needle selector for standard, operates similar to Jac 40, EON here for use bulky, adjustable 17.5 inch workshop cut model in a plastic for 2X2 selection on bulky nowadays 3D printed custom options are also beginning to be available

 The DBJ setting that requires the least intervention on either standard or bulky machines is the one produced with the separated motif being knit with the ribber set to slip all needles in one direction, and to knit every needle in the other.
 Reproducing the lili effect is done on the KR 260 is achieved with hand needle selection.
 For birds eye, where every needle is in use on an even number of needles in work on the ribber, select every other needle on the ribber beginning with the second needle on the right for preselection row, push up to holding position.
-The ribber carriage is set to slip both ways, will knit hand selected needles as it makes its way to opposite side.
-Now select every other needle on the ribber beginning with first needle on right, bringing those needles up to hold.
+The ribber carriage is set to slip both ways, will knit hand selected needles as it makes its way to the opposite side.
+Now select every other needle on the ribber beginning with the first needle on right, bringing those needles up to hold.
 Stitches on those needles will knit on the ribber as the carriage makes its way back to the left and to the color changer.
-Colors continue to be changed every 2 rows as in any standard 2 color birds eye fabric.
+Colors continue to be changed every 2 rows as in any standard 2 color birdseye fabric.

 Ladderback or modified Jacquard is at times used on standard machines specifically for the effect created on the fabric reverse side, and most often used with bulkier yarns in order to be able to make a garment with more drape than it may have in regular jacquard, or to knit large designs with no long floats.
 This technique on the KR 260 ribber involves hand manipulation of the ribber stitches to reduce the number of stitches created on the ribber as well.
 Ribbing is often set up in order to produce a band that is not hugely different in stretch and width than the body of a garment, with further transfers for the ladder back configuration when it is completed.
 No more than one needle is usually in work on the main bed beyond needles in work on the ribber bed.
-If an additional needle on the main bed is required, it should be on the left hand side.
+If an additional needle on the main bed is required, it should be on the left-hand side.
 The rib is knit as tightly as possible, tension is loosened as one progresses into the jacquard portion of the piece.
 Common arrangements are 1X1, 1X3, 2X2, etc. When needles are arranged in “even groups” ie 2X2, 2X4, 4X2, etc, the lili setting or manual needle selection to emulate it on the 260 may be used.
 Tuck settings may be experimented with as well, but tend to create a more noticeable vertical line between ribbed repeats on the knit face.
 The larger the number of needles in work on the main bed between ribber needles in work, the more the main bed tension needs to approach that used for the yarn when it is knit single bed.

 In EON ladder back an increase on the ribber is usually necessary after 4 increases on the main bed.
-On the bulky this may be needed as often as in every 2 rows.
-The hand needle selection must remain constant throughout the piece to maintain the birds eye backing or any of its variants, which are based on pairs of needles alternating functions every 2 rows.
+On the bulky, this may be needed as often as in every 2 rows.
+The hand needle selection must remain constant throughout the piece to maintain the birdseye backing or any of its variants, which are based on pairs of needles alternating functions every 2 rows.
 Striper backing is achieved by selection of the same needle for each of the 2 colors used, slipping the opposite color needle locations.
 First needle selection on right is easier to track by marking the location of the first needle used on that side on the needle tape or needle bed as a guide for subsequent rows.

 Check alignment and oiling requirement of machine frequently.